f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 https://support.f5.com/csp/article/K45191957

-Note that the image sizes in the chart are the maximum amount of space a tenant could use, not necessarily what it will consume on the physical disk. rSeries tenants are deployed in sparse mode on the file system when they are created.
+Note that the image sizes in the chart are the default amount of space a tenant could use, not necessarily what it will consume on the physical disk. rSeries tenants are deployed in sparse mode on the file system when they are created.
 That means that a tenant may think it has a certain amount of disk space, but in reality, most of the space that is unutilized is zeroed-out and not consuming any space on the disk.

 .. image:: images/rseries_deploying_a_tenant/image5.png
   :align: center